The Wet-Stop 3+ wearable alarm is a behavioral modiﬁcation system for the treatment of bedwetting.

-- Open the battery compartment and move the alarm/vibrate switch to V = vibrate only; A = alarm only; or VA = vibrate and alarm.
+- Open the battery compartment and move the alarm/vibrate switch (located behind the batteries) to V = vibrate only; A = alarm only; or VA = vibrate and alarm.

-- Replace the batteries and close the compartment.
+- Install fresh (non-rechargeable) batteries as indicated and close the compartment.

-- Attach the alarm unit to the pajama top (we recommend on or near the shoulder) using the secure clip.
-An optional attachment method is to attach the alarm unit to the pajama top using a safety pin through the hole on the top of the tether strap.
+- Attach the alarm unit to the pajama top near the neck/shoulder using the secure clip.
+(Older models only: An optional attachment method is to attach the alarm unit to the pajama top using a safety pin through the hole on the top of the tether strap.)

 - Put the sensor cord under the pajama or nightshirt, going in at the collar and out at the nightshirt hem.

-- As the device is being installed and during usage, ensure that the cord does not become tangled around the user in any way.
+- As the device is being attached and during use, ensure that the cord does not become tangled around the user in any way.

 - To prevent a choking hazard, ensure the device or any of its associated components are not put in the mouth at any time.